ymolists/website/src/routes/blog/bitbucket.md

 ---
+author: jankeromnes
 date: Thu, 02 Jul 2020 14:00:00 UTC
-author: jankeromnes
+excerpt: Today, we’re excited to bring you instant development environments for all Bitbucket projects.
+Simply type  in front of any Bitbucket
+image: bitbucket-integration.jpg
+slug: bitbucket
 subtitle: Instant dev environments for all Bitbucket projects
+teaserImage: bitbucket-post-header.jpg
 title: Gitpod for Bitbucket 🚀
-image: /bitbucket-integration.jpg
-teaserImage: /bitbucket-post-header.jpg
-excerpt: "Today, we’re excited to bring you instant development environments for all Bitbucket projects.
-Simply type  in front of any Bitbucket"
-slug: bitbucket
 ---

 Today, we're excited to bring you instant development environments for all Bitbucket projects.